 Instructions

-- Let cool completely before assembling the rest of the layers.
+- Let cool on a wire rack completely before assembling it.
 It can be made up to 2 days ahead and kept in the refrigerator or freezer, in both cases well wrapped to avoid it from drying out.

 - You can also make individual cakes.
 I use 4-inch mini tart pans with removable bottoms.